-Ted Morrissey is the author of the novel Men of Winter (2010, re-released 2013), the novelette Figures in Blue, and, most recently, the novel An Untimely Frost (Twelve Winters).
+Ted Morrissey is the author of the novels An Untimely Frost (2014), Men of Winter (2010, re-released 2013), the novelette Figures in Blue, and, most recently, the novella Weeping with an Ancient God (Twelve Winters).
 His short fiction and essays have appeared in more than thirty journals, including Glimmer Train, The Chariton Review, PANK, Writers Ask and North American Review.
 He is also the author of the monograph The Beowulf Poet and His Real Monsters: A Trauma-Theory Reading of the Anglo-Saxon Poem (Mellen, 2013).
 He holds a PhD in English studies and lives just north of Springfield, Illinois.
 A William H. Gass scholar, several of his presentations on Gass’s work are archived at his 12 Winters Blog.

 Contact: jtedmorrissey (at) gmail (dot) com